 declared holiday in Russia since 1913

 What changed because of this day?
-How is it helping us?

 Are we in a better position?

-Should we question not having a
+Should we question not having

-special day for women ?
+a special day for women ?

 It's been a while that things have definitely improved since the time the movement started.